|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon black pepper (divided)

-- 1 (10 oz) package frozen spinach (thawed, excess moisture squeezed out)
+- 1 (10-ounce) package frozen spinach (thawed, excess moisture squeezed out)

-- 6-7 cups cubed bread (or use a light rye bread)
+- 6 to 7 cups cubed bread (or use a light rye bread)

 - 2 cups shredded mild Cheddar cheese (or a Cheddar and Monterey Jack combination)